FANTASTIC TALES!

 In those old Hawaii days, when I was full of spiritual hubris and disconnected from my trauma, my stance towards western medicine was very radical.
 I literally would rather have died than use it for anything apart from casting a broken bone, sewing up a cut that needed stitches, or repairing internal injuries from some kind of accident, all of which modern medicine does excel at.

-I still lean in that direction – I’m not into the idea of preventative testing, and would never use western medicine to address any sort of ‘illness’ – cold, flu, cancer, autoimmune stuff, etc. I think the allopathic approach does not understand the wholeness of the body, nor its interconnectedness, subtleties, and fundamental energetic nature, nearly well enough.
+I still lean in that direction – I would never use western medicine to address any sort of ‘illness’ – cold, flu, cancer, autoimmune stuff, etc. I think the allopathic approach does not understand the wholeness of the body, nor its interconnectedness, subtlety, and fundamental electical nature, nearly well enough.
 Germ theory is patently ridiculous in my opinion, as is the stance that the body is some kind of machine that can be understood by breaking it into separate parts.

 As Gabor Mate, MD, said, ‘trying to find the answer to cancer by looking at the individual cell, is like trying to understand a traffic jam by studying the internal combustion engine.’
 Indeed.

-There was one more level to this experience.
+There was one more level to this experience with my leg.
 The spiritual, karmic level.

 I haven’t put pictures of my leg directly into this article, as not everyone can handle looking at pictures of wounds; but I did chronicle the entire experience with photos and have put them all into a PDF document along with dates and descriptions of what was happening.
-If you want to look at that you can do so here; and if you do, you may better understand what I mean when I say that with this experience I was, karmically-speaking, pulling my leg out of Hell.
+If you want to look at that you can do so here; and if you do look at those pictures, you may better understand what I mean when I say that with this experience I was, karmically-speaking, pulling my leg out of Hell.

 * * *